ethaeral/ChatGQT/_posts/2023-04-17-Machine-Learning-Overview.md

         - Uniform
         - Beta
 ## Supervised Learning
+Steps:
+1. Defining a problem
+2. Creating a hypothesis
+3. Create simple Heuristic
+4. Measure Impact
+5. More complex technique
+6. Measure impact
+7. Tune model
+8. Decide which has better performance

 ### Naive Bayes
 Based on Bayes' Theorem, it is known as a probabilistic classifier.